miklevin/MikeLev.in/_posts/2024-10-13-oo-baseclass-plugins.md

         return item
 ```

+## Adding Docstrings and Comments to Help Grok OO

 Okay, here it is again, but now documented and with the unimplemented stuff
 stripped down to bare minimum and moved to the bottom: